wikimedia/operations-deployment-charts/README.md

 If you want to create a new chart, use the create\_new\_service.sh script, test it and upload a change to the gerrit repo, then await for review.

+Template names are global.
+If two separate charts have templates with the same name and are deployed in one release, the last definition of the template will be used for both charts.
+Please take this into account when designing new charts.

 = Other stuff =

 The values.yaml files provided by any chart are defaults and their purpose is